top of page

 How do you get rid of it?

-There are 2 main things that you have to do to get rid of proximal hamstring tendinopathy:
+There are two main things that you have to do to get rid of proximal hamstring tendinopathy:

 1. Reduce ALL of the aggravating activities to a level where it does not stir your pain up

 This does not mean that you have to avoid them – you just have to adapt them to a level that works for you.
-Take sitting for instance, placing a soft pillow under your thighs so that your sit-bone does not take any pressure can be very effective – I explain this in more detail in the video.
+Take sitting, for instance.
+Placing a soft pillow or cushion under your thighs so that your sit-bone does not take so much pressure can be very effective – I explain this in more detail in the video.

-2. You have to slowly strengthen the tendon
+2. You have to gradually strengthen the tendon

 When you have a tendinopathy, your tendon loses some of its strength and the cells and fibres inside the tendon changes shape.
 You can change your tendon back into a strong healthy tendon by doing a carefully graded strength training programme.

 The exercises has to be set at the right level for you, otherwise you may make your injury worse.
-This process is not a quick fix and can take between 3 and 6 months depending on your specific case.
+This process is not a quick fix and can take from 3 to 6 months, depending on your specific case.
 I explain this all in a bit more detail in the video.

 When your tendon is in the very sensitive reactive phase, exercises like isometric glute bridges can work well to calm the pain down, but if you tried to do a movement like a lunge you may find that it makes your pain worse.
 This is because the tendon undergoes more compression during the deep flexion movement of a lunge.
 As your tendon recovers, it will gradually handle exercises like lunges better.